 Covering nearly 200 hectares, this park is one of the few Great Ocean Road highlights that is not a beach.
 Deep lush valleys, sky-high rainforests, stunning waterfalls and tons of walking tracks make it a great spot to get off the beach and still be in nature.

 One of the best walking tracks to visit here is Melba Gulley which is full of gorgeous giant fern trees and home to glow worm caves, which are best seen after dark.

 For a shorter track check out Maits Rest which will take you through a beautiful section of rainforest.
 For more trail information in Great Otway National Park, visit this website.

 If you’re looking to do a bit of waterfall chasing, this is a great place to find them!

 Stevenson Falls, Triplet Falls, Little Aire Falls, and Hopetoun Falls are just a few of the many highlights here.
 Keep an eye open as you wander the trails for koalas up in the trees and beautiful native birds soaring around too.

-From here you are well on your way to having covered a ton of ground.
+From here you are well on your way to having covered a ton of ground on your road trip.
 But one of the most incredible Great Ocean Road attractions is just around the corner.

 The Twelve Apostles

-The Twelve Apostles are one of the most amazing sights within Australia and it’s not hard to see why as you drive along the coast from Great Otway.
+The Twelve Apostles are one of the most amazing sights within Australia and it’s not hard to see why as you road trip along the coast from Great Otway.

 Due to crashing waves over millennia, saltwater and erosion there are now only 8 limestone stacks remaining out of 12.
 But that does not take away from the impressive views at all.